Spiritual Gifts in the Church

 The Corinthian believers lacked a clear understanding of how gifts should manifest through individuals in the Church.
 Some were selfishly using spiritual gifts for their own ends without understanding their shared purpose in the Church, while others were selfishly inactive, always receiving ministry from others while rarely contributing ministry themselves.

 Paul begins the 12th chapter by saying, "Now concerning spiritual gifts, brethren, I do not want you to be ignorant" (1 Corinthians 12:1).
-He goes on to explain the manifestations of the gifts and makes it clear that each member of the Body of Christ has value, and a potential for ministry, not just a few who might consider themselves more important.
+He goes on to explain the manifestations of the gifts and makes it clear that each member of the Body of Christ has value, and a potential for ministry, not just a few who might consider themselves better educated or more important.

 Paul concludes the 12th chapter implying that each member has a role in exercising the gifts of the Spirit.
 He urges, "Earnestly desire the best gifts.
 And yet I show you a more excellent way" (1 Corinthians 12:31).